Ohme Home Pro review

 Find out if we install in your area using our local installer finder

-The style and looks of the Ohme Home Pro are certainly a step up from the basic design of the Ohme Home, but it's still rather utilitarian.
+The style and looks of the Ohme Home Pro are certainly a step up from the basic design of the Ohme Home, but it is still rather functional.

-It has a small overall profile when looking at it from the front, but it appears bulky from other angles and somehow manages to not look as slim as the specs would suggest.
+It has a small overall profile when viewed from the front, but it appears bulky from other angles and somehow manages not to look as slim as the specifications would suggest.

-I'm unsure why this is, to be honest, and ultimately beauty is in the eye of the beholder and I know many Home Pro owners love the way it looks.
-I just feel this was an opportunity to really stake a claim to being the best-looking EV charger on the market as well as the one with the best mobile app.
+I am unsure why this is, and ultimately beauty is in the eye of the beholder.
+Many Home Pro owners love the way it looks.
+I just feel this was an opportunity to really stake a claim to being the best-looking electric car charger on the market as well as the one with the best mobile app.

 The standout new feature is the colour interactive LCD screen.
-We'll get on to the details of how that works later in the review, but looks-wise it does add a lot more personality to the Ohme, while the display itself is crystal clear.
+We will cover how that works later in the review, but looks-wise it does add a lot more personality to the Ohme, while the display itself is crystal clear.

 The Home Pro looks tough.
 It feels tough.
-And I mean that as a compliment because many of our own customers have asked whether EV chargers are waterproof, so clearly the robustness of car chargers is high on the agenda.
+And I mean that as a compliment because many of our customers have asked whether EV chargers are waterproof, so clearly robustness is high on the agenda.

-The unit is completely sealed in the factory, so it's less likely to be damaged in transit (no loose faceplates in the box here) and just generally fewer “bits” to fall off.
+The unit is completely sealed in the factory, so it is less likely to be damaged in transit (no loose faceplates in the box) and has fewer “bits” that could fall off.

-Everything else is all up to standard.
-The tethered 5-metre cable feels absolutely fine and is the same cable from the original Ohme Home of which we have installed thousands and have had no complaints about the cable itself.
+Everything else is up to standard.
+The tethered 5-metre cable feels solid and is the same cable from the original Ohme Home, of which we have installed thousands without complaints.

 Charge schedule